sharetribe/flex-docs/src/docs/operator-guides/edit-seo-and-social-tags/index.md

 ## Edit your meta tags

+When editing your content page, navigating to the
-Within each Page edit settings, you can navigate to the SEO & Social tab in order to alter that Page's meta tags.
+"SEO & Social" tab lets you alter its meta tags.
 You can edit the following meta
 tags:

 - Page title: This tag determines what is displayed in the browsers